-(A) Shares which may be acquired through the exercise of stock options that are exercisable on or before May 19, 1999.

-(B) Represents deferred compensation deemed invested in shares of Sempra Energy Common Stock.
-These phantom shares cannot be voted or transferred but track the performance of Sempra Energy Common Stock.
+- (A) Shares which may be acquired through the exercise of stock options that are exercisable on or before May 15, 2000. - (B) Represents deferred compensation deemed invested in shares of Sempra Energy Common Stock.
+These phantom shares cannot be voted or transferred but track the performance of Sempra Energy Common Stock. - (C) Messrs.
+Goldsmith and Lozano will retire as directors before the Annual Meeting and the authorized number of directors will be reduced to reflect their retirements.